mercurywang/reference/docs/interview/pr-en.md

 - The company I worked for was responsible for assisting foreigners with medical services and handling insurance claims and reimbursement thereafter.

-- symptoms
-- after seeing a doctor
+- Recommend hospitals as per symptoms.
-- claim according to the diagnosis
+- After seeing a doctor, make claim and reimbursement according to the diagnosis and insurance policy.
-- insurance policy
 - What percentage is covered by insurance?
 - What is the maximum amount of insurance coverage?
 - What is the maximum amount of insurance coverage?